 With the planned growth for 2022, it was clear that changes were inevitable and we could all feel it.
 One of the most important things about the approach to change at Monterail is that pretty much everyone can have a say and direct impact on the organization's shape and initiatives.
 We listen to our employees really closely, draw conclusions from feedback and apply changes if needed.
 It wasn’t any different when it comes to the dev team structure.

 The answer to our most burning problems was relieving our Heads of Delivery and Technology.
 But how to share the workload between the leaders in the most effective way?

 Testing and staying Agile I would say.
-As it makes much more sense to act on a small scale than changing the whole organization (and then turn it around in case of failure), we started the experiment.
+As it makes much more sense to act on a small scale than changing the whole organization (and then turning it around in case of failure), we started the experiment.
 In Q4 three “test” Solution Architect roles were introduced.

 Six months later, we gathered feedback from people involved in the experiment but also from many of the team members in day-to-day cooperation.
 The next step was to analyze what works, what doesn’t, and what the needs are.

 Based on that, we managed to define and plan the way we should go next.
 It became clear that as our Dev Team grows, it is a natural thing that there is evolution needed.
 During the Organizational Workshops our Head of Technology, Head of Delivery, and Solution Architects decided that based on the feedback from the Dev Team, there are a couple of areas that need to be improved:

 What is more, during the workshops we decided that the Solutions Architect role splits into two new ones: